 Job Interview Preparation for LP Professionals

-More importantly, the job interview should serve to help identify the best possible candidate for a position.
-The job interview is widely considered a principal factor when making hiring decisions.
-Talents, abilities, experience, expertise, leadership—all of these essential attributes can be misunderstood, underestimated, or even overlooked altogether if we fail to send essential messages during the course of the job interview.
-In order to secure the best loss prevention jobs that will build exceptional loss prevention careers, it’s critical that we undergo an appropriate amount of job interview preparation and learn how to present ourselves.
+The job interview should help identify the best possible candidate for a position.
+The job interview is considered a principal factor when making hiring decisions.
+Talents, abilities, experience, expertise, leadership—all of these attributes can be misunderstood, underestimated, or even overlooked altogether if we fail to send essential messages during the course of the job interview.
+In order to secure the best loss prevention jobs to build exceptional loss prevention careers, it’s critical that we undergo an appropriate amount of job interview preparation and learn how to present ourselves.

 What do loss prevention people do?
 This has become a much more complicated question as we take on new and more sophisticated responsibilities and our role continues to evolve.
 Show the interviewer other sides of who you are as well.
 We have to be able to communicate our enthusiasm, our drive, our flexibility, and our willingness to work with others to solve problems and find the best solutions.
 All of this has to be accomplished in a manner that is honest, sincere, and credible.

-The job interview is a process that we progress through, not simply an event that we experience.
-It is a career skill that we have to develop in order to be proficient, and what’s most important is how the interviewer feels about us as a candidate at the end of the conversation, and not necessarily how we feel about ourselves at the conclusion of the job interview that will matter.
+The job interview is a process through which we actively progress, not an event that we experience.
+It requires skills that we must develop in order to be proficient.
+What’s most important is how the interviewer feels about us as a candidate at the end of the conversation, and not necessarily how we feel about ourselves at the conclusion of the job interview that will matter.